salaikht9228/Data_Analytic_Project/CRIMES.md

 This mini-project aims to determine which month and time of day has the highest number of crimes and which areas in LA have the highest crime rates during those periods.

 ### Data Source
 Crime Data: The primary dataset used for this analysis is the 'crimes.csv' file.
+I can email the file if you want to explore the csv file.

 ### Libraries from Python
 - Panda - data cleaning and data synthesis